kunal-purohit/Laptop-Donation-System/README.md

 ## Architecture

-The application follows a multi-tier architecture:
-- **Presentation Layer:** JSP/Servlets that manage user interface and interactions.
+This application follows the Model-View-Controller (MVC) architecture to separate concerns and improve maintainability:

+- **Model:** Represents the application's data and business logic.
+It includes Java classes that interact with the database and perform data operations.
+- **View:** Comprises the JSP pages and HTML/CSS used to render the user interface.
-- **Business Layer:** Java classes that handle business logic and user roles.
+- **Controller:** Consists of Servlets and Java classes that handle user requests, process inputs, and coordinate responses by interacting with the Model and rendering the appropriate View.

-- **Data Layer:** A relational database to store user, laptop, and request details.
+This clear separation makes it easier to manage, test, and extend the application.

 ## Process Flow Diagram

-Below is the Mermaid code for the process flow diagram that illustrates the application's user interactions:

 ```mermaid
 graph TB